xuatz/supertokens-auth-react/examples/with-emailpassword/README.md

 ![SuperTokens banner](https://raw.githubusercontent.com/supertokens/supertokens-logo/master/images/Artboard%20%E2%80%93%2027%402x.png)

-# SuperTokens EmailPassword Demo app
+# SuperTokens EmailPassword Demo app with split sign in and sign up UI

 This demo app demonstrates the following use cases:

--   Login
+-   Login (on /signin)
--   Sign up
+-   Sign up (on /signup)
 -   Logout
 -   Forgot password flow
 -   Session management & Calling APIs

+This also showcases how you can use the react component override feature and the CSS customization feature to change our default implementation to what you need.

 ## Project setup